The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 However, most often the cause of the error is the failure to fulfill the second condition, since it hardly makes sense to install a 32-bit system now (except for computers with 32-bit processors).

-The first steps to follow when installing one of the last three generations of Windows on a PC is (or rather, UEFI).
+The first steps that should be performed when installing Windows of one of the last three generations on a PC is (or, more precisely, UEFI).

-This usually requires pressing a certain key during the boot process of the operating system.
+This usually requires pressing a certain key while the operating system is loading.

-For Windows 8, this will require changing the system boot settings (through the additional options of the Diagnostics menu, called by the keys Win + C).
+For Windows 8, this will require changing the system boot settings (through additional options in the Diagnostics menu, called up by pressing the Win + C keys).

-1. Click on the notification icon and select the settings item;
+1. Click on the notifications icon and select settings;

 2. Go to the update and security window;

-3. In turn, select recovery partitions, special boot methods and immediate reboot;
+3. Select recovery partitions, special boot methods and immediate reboot one by one;

-4. After the system has been rebooted, select advanced options and UEFI settings.
+4. After the system has rebooted, select advanced options and UEFI settings.

-Now that the BIOS has turned on, you should configure its menu for automatic installation new system to disks with GPT.
+Now that the BIOS has turned on, you should configure its menu for automatic installation new system to GPT disks.

-To do this, the user must install the UEFI interface boot instead of the standard CSM.
+To do this, the user must install UEFI boot instead of the standard CSM.

 Rice.
-4. Installing the boot of the new UEFI interface.
+4. Installation of loading the new UEFI interface.

 Configuration can be done in the Peripherals or SATA Configuration menu.

 Rice.
-5. Setting the mode of operation with SATA disks.
+5. Setting the operating mode for SATA drives.

-Sometimes, for Windows 7, you need to additionally disable such an option in UEFI as .
+Sometimes, for Windows 7, it is necessary to additionally disable such an option as UEFI.

-Need to know: In various options UEFI all these items can be located in different places.
-However, the setting names are retained and are relatively easy to find.
+You should know: B various options UEFI all these points can be located in different places.
+However, the names of the settings are saved and are relatively easy to find.

 Possible installation problems